neobrains/space-pipe/README.md

 - `project_id` : Used for getting the *.space folder* for pushing your code to Deta Space.
 To get your project id go to the [Builder](https://alpha.deta.space/builder) and in your project’s *Develop* tab, open the *teletype* (command bar) and copy the *Project ID*.

+- `project_directory` : (Optional) The directory where your project is located.
+The default value is the root directory.

 - `space_push` : (Optional) If true, pushes your changes to Space and creates a new revision.
 The default value is false.

 - `space_release` : (Optional) If true, the latest revision will be released to Space.
 The default value is false.